ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 Apache Storm is an Open Source distributed, reliable, fault–tolerant system for real time processing of large volume of data.
 It's used for:
 *   Real time analytics
-*   Scoring machine learning modeles
+*   Scoring machine learning models
 *   Continuous statics computations
 *   Operational Analytics
 *   And, to enforce Extract, Transform, and Load (ETL) paradigms.